data-provider/core/.github/CONTRIBUTING.md

 There are a few basic ground-rules for contributors:

 1. **No `--force` pushes** or modifying the Git history in any way.
 2. **All modifications** should be subject to a **pull request** to solicit feedback from other contributors.
-The base branch of the pull request should correspond with the assigned "release milestone" of the related issue.
-When an issue is created, it will be prioritized and a "release milestone" will be assigned to it, at the criteria of contributors.
-A branch will be created from master for that release milestone, and all related issues should be merged into it, until is ready to declare a formal release.
+The base branch of the pull request should be the "release" branch.
+All issues should be merged into it until is ready to declare a formal release.

 ### Releases